Business Leaders of Southeast Asia

 Mike Johnston joined Veolia in the late 1990s as a project manager supporting the business development teams in the Asia region.

 A Chartered UK Civil Engineer, he has worked continuously in Asia since 1996, initially supporting the development of the water concessions and BOTs in China, Deputy Managing Director for North China from 2002 to 2010, Project Director for Malaysia and Project Director supporting development in South East Asia.

-With his extensive experience, he has most recently taken on the role of General Manager - Project Delivery for the newly established South East Asia organisation.
+With his extensive experience, he has most recently taken on the role of T&P Director for the South East Asia organisation.